 The Way Out

 Even though we can’t stop our knee jerk reactions, we can learn to manage them.
 We (and our partner) can’t choose to turn reactions off completely, but we can learn new emotional behaviours which help us adapt to our life circumstances.
+It’s called learning to manage our own inner and outer child parts.
 Create a self-soothing list of things you can do to calm down while taking a responsible time-out, so you can choose to come back to your partner with a considered response instead of a reaction.

 When we can’t communicate our main feeling (which is most of the time) we generate symptoms.